 A list of ten potential projects addressing critical network needs and barriers was selected through input received from the TAC, CAC, and PMT.
 These projects were developed to a 5% conceptual design-level with recommended cross section illustrations and accompanying planning-level cost estimates.
+These concepts are very high-level and additional design, analysis, and public input will be necessary to proceed.
+Dimensions shown are based on guidance and actual dimensions will be determined through design processes of the lead jurisdiction.
 The list of conceptual design projects is summarized below.